cburdine/materials-ml-workshop/MaterialsML/regression/regression_models.md

 In short, this means that we must be very careful if we want to apply our models from this section to make predictions of real bandgaps measured through experiment, especially insulators with large bandgaps.
 :::

-You can dowload the dataset for this section using the following Python code:
+You can download the dataset for this section using the following Python code:

 ```
 import requests